mialana/coursecart-challenge/README.md

 My goal in creating this application was to use a Javascript/React Framework to build an interface where users can explore computer science courses added at Penn, add them to a cart, and checkout.

-To use the app, simply scroll through the listed course options (or alternatively, search for a desired course), click on a course to view it's description and additional information, and press the "+" button if you'd like to add it to your cart.
+To use the app, simply scroll through the listed course options (or alternatively, search for a desired course), click on a course to view its description and additional information, and press the "+" button if you'd like to add it to your cart.
 For some courses, an additional feature will then pop up where you can also select a recitation option from the given list.

 Lastly, you can click on the Cart Button in the top right corner, which will bring you to a page that shows you the receipt of your selected courses.
 On this page, you can sort the courses based on your preferences, as well as remove a course from your receipt.
 Press "BACK" if you'd like to return to the course selection page.

 Enjoy!

-(Note: This project was created for the frontend technical challenge of my application to Penn Labs, a a non-profit, student-run organization that provides software solutions used by over 16,000 members of the Penn community.
+(Note: This project was created for the frontend technical challenge of my application to Penn Labs, a non-profit, student-run organization that provides software solutions used by over 16,000 members of the Penn community.
 Based off of the skills I demonstrated in this challenge, I was accepted out of 200+ applicants in the Spring 2022 application cycle.)

 ## How to Run